Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 Each of the intrinsic qualities a particular being possesses is combined to create the complete nature of that type of being.
 The nature of a being is the combination of all the Biblical qualities that define some type of being.

 Perceptual Frames: Central to the ensuing argument is the concept of perceptual frames of reference.
-These perceptual frames play a pivotal role in offering clarity on theological conundrums.
+These perceptual frames play a pivotal role in offering clarity on theological conundrums we will address later.
 Each being possesses intrinsic qualities that collectively define its overall nature.
 This nature fundamentally influences the way in which the being perceives and understands its surroundings.
 It’s through this lens of inherent nature that a “perceptual frame of reference” or simply “perceptual frame” arises, shaping how existence is interpreted.

 Perceptual Frame definition: The unique vantage point from which a being, influenced by its inherent nature, comprehends and interprets existence.